What Is Franchising?

 Conduct Market Research

-As you can see, a great deal of market research revolves around your future competitors.
 You may not have thought of these businesses as direct competitors before you decided to pursue franchising.
 But now that you are taking on a new level of competition, you’ll probably need to put more effort into strengthening your brand identity and recognizing what makes your business special.
 New franchises can only stand out if they understand the unique value they provide to their target market.

 Make Sure You Have the Required Resources

 Franchising requires a significant investment of both time and money.
-The operations mentioned above manual is just one of many written resources you’ll have to create for your franchisees.
+The operations manual mentioned above is just one of many written resources you’ll have to create for your franchisees.
 And regardless of how clear your instructions are, you’ll have to make yourself available whenever new franchisees need personal support.

-One of your most important (and time-consuming) responsibilities as a franchisor is creating your Franchise Disclosure Document (FDD), which we’ll explain in-depth later on.
+One of your most important (and time-consuming) responsibilities as a franchisor is creating your Franchise Disclosure Document (FDD), which we’ll explain in depth later on.
 You’ll need a lawyer to review this document since it outlines the legal terms of your relationship with your franchisees.

 Prepare for a Major Lifestyle Change